 Planning the sales journey is essential to determining next steps for your company’s marketing strategy in this critical time.
 Considering the big picture will be vital to the long-term survival and success of your business.

-The table below outlines a typical suggested B2B buyer’s journey for B2B businesses.
+The table above outlines a typical suggested B2B buyer’s journey for B2B businesses.
 When considering overall marketing strategy, keeping the buyer’s journey in mind will help your team better understand how to push traffic, generate sales, and drive conversions.

 Pitch your product, service, or offering in a new way.